lucashour/basecamp/README.md

 ## Create new Linux executable

 1. Run `npm run build`.
-2. Create executable by running `npm run create-executable`.
+2. Create executable by running `npm run create-installer`.

 The executable will be placed on `dist/installers/`.